Monthly Archives: December 2011

 The burning of the Egyptian Scientific Institute in the midst of the chaos in Cairo is a cultural disaster on a par with the worst acts of destruction of heritage in recent years, arguably worse than the losses to the Iraq Museum (since stolen artifacts can still be recovered, whereas the burned original manuscripts are gone forever).
 Whether the fire was started by a Molotov cocktail or, as some have asserted, was set by the soldiers inside the building, is not yet clear, and may never become clear.
 What is clear, however, is that the burning of this library reflects yet another abject failure of heritage policy to protect heritage when it is most at risk.

 It is not as if this eventuality was unpredictable.
-After the Cairo Museum was robbed in the midst of similar chaos last January, the Egyptian government, and the military ...(MORE ...)
+After the Cairo Museum was robbed ...(MORE ...)

 EBay: Lip service is not enough!As the holiday shopping season goes into full force, eBay – the leading online auction and shopping site – once again offers a dizzying array of objects listed under “antiquities.”
 Described as “early Neolithic,” “Bronze age”, “Tang Dynasty,” to “Khmer,” “Pre-Columbian,” “12th Century Djenne,” “Ancient Roman,” etc. these “antiquities” are advertised to originate from all corners of the world.
 They include coins, pottery, shards, pieces of “ancient” monuments, statues, textiles, jewelry of all kinds, so on and so forth.
 The prices offered would suit any budget, ranging from a mere penny to millions of dollars, usually with shipping thrown in for free!

 According to eBay’s web site:

-Listings for antiquities have to meet the following criteria: · Items have to be authentic. · Sellers have to include either a photo or a scanned image of an official ...
+Listings for antiquities have to meet the following criteria: · Items have to be authentic. · Sellers have to include ...

 Sad news out of Iran…